-Mount Tasman, the second highest mountain in New Zealand, is a huge, beautiful mountain along the continental divide on the south island.
+Mount Tasman, the second-highest mountain in New Zealand, is a huge, beautiful mountain along the continental divide on the south island.
 It is located in Aoraki / Mount Cook national park next to its big brother.
-With its shear faces and icy ridges, Mount Tasman represents a significant mountaineering challenge for the experienced snow and ice climber.
+With its sheer faces and icy ridges, Mount Tasman represents a significant mountaineering challenge for the experienced snow and ice climber.

 The original name of the mountain is Rarakiora or "Long Unbroken Line".
 This name was given to it by the Maori, the indigenous people.
 When the islands were first settled in the 1200s, the Maori believed that the sons of Raki, the sky father, turned to stone and became the mountains.
 The summits of the mountains are considered sacred by these people, because of Atua and the other spirits that reside here.
 If you climb the mountains, please do not stand right on the summit, as it is considered insulting and is culturally insensitive.

 It is generally believed that the Maori people did not climb any of the large glaciated peaks.
 The first ascent of Mount Tasman was in 1895 by E. A. Fitzgerald, M. Zurbriggen, and J. Clarke, a year after Mount Cook's first ascent.

 "If I were to wish that one New Zealand mountain were to stand alone and all others disappear, it would be Mt Tasman - for the beauty of its soaring ridges and the variety and complexity of its faces but most of all for the quality of the climbing it presents.
 It's the mountaineers' mountain, yielding experiences which are no doubt etched onto the memories of all who have ventured onto it."

 North Shoulder 3+ Marcel Kurtz/Harold Porter 1/1927 (Descended)

 Heemskik Face 3+ F.A Maurice Conway Wayne McIlwraith 12/72